 They collaborated with Ralph Hotere from the mid-1980s.
-Stephen now specialises in bronze sculptures, and has received many commissions.
-He runs his own foundry facility in Christchurch and manages the Limeworks gallery specialising in major New Zealand contemporaru art works available for loan.
+Stephen now specialises in bronze sculptures and has received many commissions.
+He runs his own foundry facility in Christchurch and manages the Limeworks gallery specialising in major New Zealand contemporary artworks available for loan.

 Four bronze violins at The George are part of a sculptural set developed over 13 years by Stephen Gleeson.
 They represent a series of laments, with the instruments as a carriage for different stories and meanings.

-With a characteristic degree of humour, Stehpen Gleeson has captured a hare in gilded bronze representing life: the process of 'going through' and moving forward with full force.
-The stand was originally a wooden create, expanded ot in curcifix form and cast in bronze.
-This scultpure resides in the outside courtyard of the walkway from The Residence
+With a characteristic degree of humour, Stephen Gleeson has captured a hare in gilded bronze representing life: the process of 'going through' and moving forward with full force.
+The stand was originally a wooden crate, expanded to crucifix form and cast in bronze.
+This sculpture resides in the outside courtyard of the walkway from The Residence

 He is a traditional journeyman artist, driven by events.
 Everything he achieves comes from his own experience and knowledge, making his art very personal and autobiographical.